Detection of Performance Interference Among Network Slices in 5G/6G Systems: Numerical Studies

 In our simulation studies, we focus on one KPI measurements, namely E2E delays.
 The delays experienced by the traffic belonging to an NS at a resource depends on two factors -- (a) the total utilization level of the resource and (b) the individual NS utilization level.
 We vary the relative weights given to these two factors to study how the strength of the interference among the NSs at the shared resources affects the performance of the proposed algorithm; as more weight is assigned to the latter, the interference among the NSs sharing resources diminishes.

 $\bullet$ {\bf Dynamics of NS utilization levels:} The utilization level of each NS during measurement period $k$ is determined by a Markov chain (MC) with 4 states, and the MCs for different NSs are independent.
 The transition matrix for each MC is selected randomly at the beginning of each run; we first generate a 4$\times$4 random matrix, where off-diagonal elements are i.i.d.
 Uniform(0, 1) random variables and diagonal elements are all zero.
 Then, we normalize each row (without the diagonal element) so that the row sums are all equal to 0.75, sort entries by decreasing value, and then set the diagonal elements to 0.25.
+The latter implies that the MC stays at the same state with probability 0.25.

 The utilization level vector (associated with the MC states) is [0.2 0.5 0.7 0.9].
 For example, when the state of the MC for an NS is 2, its utilization level is assumed to be 0.5.
 Note that we sort the transition probabilities so that the state transitions to lower utilization states with higher probability when it moves out of the current state.
-This is done to simulate scenarios in which the average utilization of the NSs is relative low, but they can experience congestion time to time.
+This is done to simulate scenarios in which the average utilization of the NSs is relatively low, but they can experience congestion time to time.